ACTIVIST TOOLKIT FOR H.R. 2, LEGISLATION ON BORDER SECURITY AND IMMIGRATION ENFORCEMENT

 - Increase manpower to a total of 22,000 Border Patrol agents

 - Reform our asylum process to deter frivolous claims and prohibit gang members, felons and drunk drivers from benefitting from our asylum system

 - Prevent unaccompanied alien children surges at the border in a humanitarian way, ensuring they are processed expeditiously with family members and sent home

 - Significantly limit the government’s authority to grant humanitarian parole, so that broad, category-based parole programs cannot be established to circumvent Congress

-	Call now and tell them to vote against H.R.
-815 on Wednesday:
+Call now and tell them to vote for border security!

 - Throwing money at the border crisis won’t solve it.
 We need real policy reforms and H.R.
 2 is the solution.